DUNE-DAQ/daq-kube/applications/grafana/README.md

 ## grafana-server-main

+It is accessible within the cluster under the name `grafana.monitoring.svc` on port 3000.

 We have defined top level variables in `variables/grafana_labels.yaml` which can be applied to secrets or configmaps to import dashboards, alerts, and datasources automatically into grafana.

 The folder of a dashboard can be further controlled via the `grafana_dashboard_folder_annotation` value.